Going to the Magistrates Court

 How do I start the process?

 If a conciliation service like the one provided by Consumer Protection or the Small Business Development Corporation is not able to help you resolve your matter, you can lodge the appropriate form with the Magistrates Court.
 You do not have to try conciliation or wait for a conciliation outcome before applying to the court, but conciliation will stop if you apply to the court.
-Most of the forms can be completed and lodged online at www.magistratescourt.wa.gov.au.
-Printed copies of the form may be obtained from and lodged at any of the Magistrates Court locations around the State, listed on below.
+Magistrate Court forms must be lodged online via their eLodgement system available at www.magistratescourt.wa.gov.au.
+You will need an exemption from the court to be able to manually lodge a form at a Court registry.

 How much will it cost?